ZhangZhe030201/FutureKE/README.md

 **"FutureKE: Fine-Grained Knowledge Entity and Relation Extraction from Future Work Sentences in Scientific Papers"**

-FutureIE investigates future work sentences (FWS) in scientific papers and organizes them into a structured resource for frontier-oriented analysis.
+FutureKE investigates future work sentences (FWS) in scientific papers and organizes them into a structured resource for frontier-oriented analysis.
 Based on NLP conference papers from 1952 to 2025, the project combines future work sentence recognition and entity temporal novelty analysis.

 ---